Yritu609/CommunityClassroomGit/README.md

-Ritu Yadav says that this commi=ujity is amazing
+Ritu Yadav says that this community is amazing